beautifulbran/stakecrashbot/README.md

 2. Download the script file from GitHub:
    👉 **[Stakecom-Crash-Bot.user.js](https://github.com/beautifulbran/stakecrashbot/blob/main/Stakecom-Crash-Bot.user.js)**

-3. Open the script file and click **"Install"** in your userscript manager.
+3. Copy the code from the .js file, add a new script in your userscript manager and paste it!

 4. Navigate to the [Stake.com Crash Game](https://stake.com/casino/games/crash).